dotnetfringe/2017.dotnetfringe.org/docs/speaking.md

 ### Promote Your Talk

-Once you're on the site, we'll tweet about your talk from our official [\@dotnetfringe](http://twitter.com/dotnetfringe) account.
+Once you're on the site, we'll tweet about your talk from our official [\@dotnetfringe][twitter] account.
 We encourage you to follow that account, and to retweet anything related to your talk.
 It'd also be great if you tweeted about your talk.
 We'll RT that if you do. :)

 We'll also send out regular emails to the attendees letting them know about confirmed speakers.

 ### Book Travel

 .NET Fringe will gladly help you with travel costs if you are a speaker at our conference.
-We will reimburse up to $500 for domestic travelers and $1000 for international travelers.
-We will also cover your hotel stay for up to three nights.
+We will reimburse up to $1000 for domestic travelers (USA/Canada) and $1500 for international travelers.
+This flat reimbursement limit applies to both travel and lodging expenses.

 Generally, we expect you to book your own travel and lodging, then deliver receipts, so we can reimburse you at the end of the conference.
 If your funds are particularly tight, on a case-by-case basis we can help you book travel, and cost-effective lodging that is close to the venue.